-The Mysa Motel transforms an iconic Palm Beach pitstop into sustainable and boutique holiday pad
+The Mysa Motel transforms an iconic Palm Beach pitstop into a sustainable and boutique holiday pad

 Like many of the roadside motels scattered along the Gold Coast Highway, the old Palm Trees Motel in Palm Beach had begun to look a little tired.
 Thankfully, the old girl caught the eye of husband-and-wife duo Eliza and Jason Raine who had grand plans to revamp rather than rebuild.
 The seven-room oasis has done away with some of the building’s more outdated elements, instead favouring retro design cues such as breeze blocks, neon lights and some pretty pink banana-shaped sun lounges that are simply begging for sundowners by the pool.
 Speaking of, The Mysa Motel’s distinctive kidney-shaped pool is infused with magnesium so you can feel good about whiling away a weekend by the water.